Sea Venture: Deliverance and Patience

-While the new ships were being built, Sea Ventures longboat was fitted with a mast and sent under the command of Henry Ravens to find Virginia, but the boat and her crew were never seen again.
-Finally, under the command of Newport, the two ships with 142 survivors (of the 150-153 mariners and passengers Strachey reported surviving the wreck – Gates, Somers, Newport, and 150 others – those who died in Bermuda were: Mrs. Rolfe, the wife of John Rolfe; Edward Samuell, the sailor killed by Waters; Richard Lewis; William Hitchman; Jeffery Briars; and Henry Paine, who had been executed by firing squad.
-The Powhattan emissary Namontack had vanished while on a hunting expedition with Machumps and his fate was never discovered.
-Henry Ravens had been sent to Jamestown in command of the Sea Ventures longboat, fitted out for the ocean voyage, along with cape merchant Thomas Whittingham and 6 unidentified sailors; they returned several days later, having been unable to find a passage through Bermuda's reefline onto the open Atlantic, then set out for another attempt and were never heard of again.
+Of the 150–153 mariners and passengers Strachey reported as surviving the wreck – Gates, Somers, Newport, and 150 others – six died during their time in Bermuda, including Mrs. Rolfe, the wife of John Rolfe; Edward Samuell, the sailor killed by Edward Waters; Richard Lewis; William Hitchman; Jeffery Briars; and Henry Paine, who was executed by firing squad.
+Additionally, the Powhattan emissary Namontack vanished while on a hunting expedition with Machumps, and their fates were never discovered.
+While the new ships were being built, Sea Ventures longboat was fitted with a mast and sent under the command of Henry Ravens to find Virginia, along with a crew consisting of cape merchant Thomas Whittingham and six unidentified sailors.
+They returned several days later, having been unable to find a passage through Bermuda's reefline onto the open Atlantic, then set out for another attempt and were never heard from again.
 Two children were born in Bermuda: the daughter of the Rolfes, Bermuda Rolfe, who died and was buried in Bermuda; and Bermudas Eason, the son of Edward Eason and his wife.
-Minus Carter and Waters, this would give a figure of 137 passengers and crew that continued to Jamestown aboard the Deliverance and Patience, including one child born in Bermuda after the wreck of the Sea Venture) set sail for Virginia on 10 May 1610, and arrived at the Jamestown settlement on the 23rd, a journey of less than two weeks.
-(Note: Christopher Newport had an extraordinary career as privateer and then ship captain for the Virginia Company of London.
+Minus Carter and Waters, this would give a figure of 137 passengers and crew that continued to Jamestown aboard the Deliverance and Patience, including one child born in Bermuda after the wreck of the Sea Venture.

+Finally, under the command of Newport, the two ships and all but two of the survivors set sail for Virginia on 10 May 1610, and arrived at the Jamestown settlement on the 23rd, a journey of less than two weeks.
+(Note: Christopher Newport had an extraordinary career as a privateer and then ship captain for the Virginia Company of London.
 He captained the flagship Susan Constant that planted the first settlers in Virginia, landing on 26 April 1607.
-He then commanded John and Francis, and Phenix, two ships that comprised the First Supply, and delivered 120 additional colonists to Jamestown on 8 January 1608.
-As captain of the 150 ton Mary Margaret, Newport also led the Second Supply to Jamestown.
+He then commanded John and Francis and Phenix, two ships that comprised the First Supply, and delivered 120 additional colonists to Jamestown on 8 January 1608.
+As captain of the 150-ton Mary Margaret, Newport also led the Second Supply to Jamestown.
 The Second Supply landed in September 1608 and delivered 70 colonists that included the first women from England.
-Adventure never stopped with Christopher Newport.
 On a voyage to Indonesia for the British East India Company, he died in Java in 1617.)
-Two sailors, Christopher Carter and Edward Waters (whom some records name Robert Waters), remained behind on Smith's Island—Waters faced possible trial for the killing of another sailor and had fled into the forest.
+Two sailors, Christopher Carter and Edward Waters (whom some records identify as Robert Waters), remained behind on Smith's Island—Waters faced possible trial for the killing of another sailor and had fled into the forest.
 Carter, like many others of the settlers and crew, did not wish to leave Bermuda and had joined Waters in the forest to avoid being compelled to leave.